-So, here are some great ideas that Hallmark Projects can do towards achieving an energy efficient, sustainable home and office renovation.
+So, here are some great ideas that Hallmark Projects can do towards achieving an energy-efficient, sustainable home and office renovation.

 Older furnaces employ less efficient burning technology and with age comes wear and even further reduction in efficient burning.
 Replacing an older furnace with a modern energy-efficient version will not only result in lower energy consumption for powering the furnace but will also an provide improved and efficient heating experience around the home or office.
-Older and larger HVAC equipment’s can also drain and consume a significant amount of energy.
-Upgrading to an ENERGY STAR certified HVAC equipment can save up to 20% in energy bills over time.
+Older and larger HVAC types of equipment can also drain and consume a significant amount of energy.
+Upgrading to an ENERGY STAR-Certified HVAC equipment can save up to 20% in energy bills over time.
 Together with upgrading the HVAC equipment or furnace, ensure to replace older thermostats with modern programmable thermostats that power on the equipment or furnace only at those times residents or occupants are at home or in the office.

 Replacing electrical appliances such as refrigerators, dishwashers, ovens, and microwaves which are also a great way to save on energy consumption.
 But replacing them with just any new regular appliance won’t do the trick.
 They must be replaced with an ENERGY STAR certified appliance to be considered energy efficient because ENERGY STAR appliances must be 20% more efficient than the standard for regular appliances.

 Damaged or worn-out door and window weather stripping is a big source of heat loss in older buildings.
 The constant heat loss during colder weather places a strain on old and even new HVAC systems.
 Replacing weather stripping is one of the low-cost ways of saving on energy costs and will serve well in any sustainable renovation project.